 Add a new line like this for each user that should be given full

 sudo privileges.
-When you are finished, you can save and close the file by hitting
+When you’re finished, save and close the file by pressing

 Y, and then